 If you’re looking for a top-tier coffee maker, you may have considered a coffee percolator.
 It’s relatively easy to use, and the lack of moving parts makes it a simple coffee brewing method.
 So, if you’d like to learn how to use a coffee percolator, read on.

 To begin, there are different types of percolators on the market.
-Electric percolators are the most common, but stovetop coffee machines will last longer and require less maintenance.
+Electric percolators are the most common and you can read our article on how to use an electric percolator.
+However, stovetop coffee machines will last longer and require less maintenance.
 Additionally, while traditional percolators are associated with camping, a stovetop will provide a more consistent heat source for boiling water.
+To ensure your machine runs optimally and always gives you a great cup, learn how to clean a percolator coffee maker.
 If you want an iced cup of coffee, read our guide to using a cold brew coffee maker.

 Tools: A heat source, coffee grounds, coffee filter, percolator